Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 		call.
 		"""

 The _setup\_method_ method is used to avoid duplicate set up code for the tests in the file, as they often use similar or identical prerequisite data, such as initialized objects.
-Furthermore, the _teardown\_method_ is used to dispose of any objects or structures that otherwise could be left behind as garbage.
+The _teardown\_method_ is used to dispose of any objects or structures that otherwise could be left behind as garbage.

 ### (Mocking)